-Limited research has described a segment of consumers who prefer subtly-branded luxury products, rather than conspicuous consumption.
-However, in comparison with the enormous amount of research mentioning conspicuous consumption, there has been only very limited research into ‘inconspicuous consumption’, leading to calls for more research in the area.
-In this paper, we describe a discrete choice experiment examining the luxury product preferences of Chinese consumers, the largest market segment for luxury products.
-We describe and test a theoretical model investigating how product characteristics (logo prominence, price and brand), peers’ attitudes and behaviours and other individual characteristics influence consumers’ choice of a luxury bag.
+Limited research has described a segment of consumers who prefer subtly branded luxury products, rather than conspicuous consumption.
+However, in comparison with the enormous amount of research mentioning conspicuous consumption, there has been only very limited research into “inconspicuous consumption,” leading to calls for more research in the area.
+In this article, we describe a discrete choice experiment examining the luxury product preferences of Chinese consumers, the largest market segment for luxury products.
+We describe and test a theoretical model investigating how product characteristics (logo prominence, price, and brand), peers’ attitudes and behaviors, and other individual characteristics influence consumers’ choice of a luxury bag.
 For each brand, a prominent logo was preferred, but a very large minority preferred a subtle logo.
 However, the effect of price, attitudinal and social factors varied across luxury brands.
 Implications for research and practice are discussed.

 Bibliographical noteCopyright © 2021 Australian and New Zealand Marketing Academy.
 Version archived for private and non-commercial use with the permission of the author/s and according to publisher conditions.
 For further rights please contact the publisher.

 - discrete choice